code-differently/css-box-layout/README.md

 #### Person 3

-1. Display
-2. Relative & absolute -
-3. Fixed and Sticky - position the header as sticky and the footer as fixed elements
+1. Display Sticky - position the nav header as sticky
+2. Position the footer as fixed elements

 ### Exercise 2

 #### Person 4

-1. Position elements
-2. Float the image to the right
+1. Float the image to the right

 ## Media Queries